icyJoseph/use-reactive-local-storage/README.md

 We could initially say that, within our application, all communication to the local storage must be made through a set of functions that we are in control of.

 It is a stretch, but client side routing works in similar fashion.
-If you don't use the `Link` provided by the client side router, and take an `a`, anchor, tag instead, your entire application will offload and navigate the browser will navigate to the new route, whereas with the `Link` the affected Components, unmounted or render as necessary.
+If you don't use the `Link` provided by the client side router, and use a regular anchor tag instead, your entire application will offload, and the browser will navigate to the new route, whereas with the `Link` the affected Components, unmounted or render as necessary.

 At first this would work great, as long as all updates pass through our functions, we can keep the UI in sync.